 The due diligence that is necessary need only be proportionate to the potential risk.
 Therefore, as there is a very low risk of bribery within the UK, the level of due diligence necessary may not be as high as that carried out for overseas transactions.

-New members of staff should be provided with the policy during induction to ensure they understand their responsibilities.
+New staff members should be provided with the policy during induction to ensure they understand their responsibilities.

 Furthermore, it is important to review the mechanisms for identifying and assessing risks.
 Any areas of concern or suggested improvements should be raised with the Compliance Officer, who will adopt this policy to ensure it remains robust.